-Cover for members beyond the age cover ceases will be subject to:
+Cover for members beyond the age cover ceases will be subject to

-- new pre-existing insured illness and related medical conditions exclusions applying to their total benefit on and from the date the member reaches the age cover ceases if the policy has an automatic acceptance limit of greater than £0; or - individual assessment and acceptance by us if the policy has an automatic acceptance limit of £0.
+- new pre-existing insured illness and related medical conditions exclusions applying to their total benefit on and from the date the member reaches the age cover ceases if the policy has an automatic acceptance limit of greater than £0, or - individual assessment and acceptance by us if the policy has an automatic acceptance limit of £0.

-Where cover for total permanent disability is being provided on an 'own occupation' basis (see definition in section 11 'Critical illness definitions'), this will be amended to a 'suited occupation' basis for members over their State Pension Age.
+Where cover for total permanent disability is being provided on an 'own occupation' basis (see definition in section 10 - 'Critical illness definitions'), this will be amended to a 'suited occupation' basis for members age 65 and over.